0xf10e/openvswitch-formula/README.rst

 TODO
 ====

+ - remove `network.managed` from the `openvswitch` state as it's messing with `/etc/network/interfaces`
  - get network.get_route(iface=None,dest=None) into SaltStack so
    we don't have to use a custom ``network``-module
  - add documentation for ``_modules/ovs_bridge``, ``_states/ovs_bridge``